-Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV Growers are prohibited from employing compulsory or prison labor.
-All Hired Direct All Hired Indirect Do you employ any form of compulsory labor or prison labor that is not voluntary and paid wages?
-GI; WI NR NCR Critical A, SV All work must be voluntary and shall not be carried out under threat or duress.
-Growers must not recruit, transport, or receive workers using threats, force, coercion, abduction, fraud, or deceit or abuse of their power or the vulnerability of workers.
-All Hired Direct All Hired Indirect Do you use any form of forced or compulsory labor under bond, debt, or threat?
-GI; WI NR NCR Critical A, SV Workers shall not be charged any fees for their recruitment or transport to their place of work, by the grower.
+Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV Workers shall not be charged any fees for their recruitment or transport to their place of work, by the grower.
 All Hired Direct All Hired Indirect Do you charge workers any fees to be transported to your operation or to be employed?
 GI; WI VI CAP NCR Critical A, SV Growers are prohibited from retaining workers' personal identity documents, visas, money, valuables, paychecks, debit or credit cards, or return tickets.
 Growers may provide, upon request, workers with safe place to store these items, but these items must be accessible to the workers upon request.
 All Hired Direct All Hired Indirect Does grower return or make readily available government issued documentation to workers upon verification of employment eligibility?
 GI; WI VI CAP NCR Critical A, SV There shall be no restrictions on workers' freedom of movement, and workers shall be permitted to enter and exit their place of work.
-All Hired Direct All Hired Indirect Are workers allowed to enter and exit their place of work freely and without restrictions?
+21 All Hired Direct All Hired Indirect Are workers allowed to enter and exit their place of work freely and without restrictions?
 GI; WI VI CAP NCR